Felixkaimosi98/Mktraders-/README.md

-# MKTraders - GitHub-ready package
+# MKTraders - Render-ready full stack (Live + Demo)

-See DEPLOY.md for deploy instructions.
+Deploy instructions are in the README.
+Set DERIV_API_TOKEN in Render environment variables.